fadeldnswr/fadeldnswr/README.md

 - **AI-Driven Energy Optimization** – applying data-driven algorithms for demand forecasting, energy arbitrage, and operational efficiency in hybrid and microgrid environments.

 ## Projects
-Currently working on my bachelor thesis project called "Recommendation System Based on RUL and SoH Prediction for Smartphone Battery using Android Application and Internet of Things to Mitigate Electric Waste"
+I'am working on my bachelor thesis project called _"Recommendation System Based on RUL and SoH Prediction for Smartphone Battery using Android Application and Internet of Things to Mitigate Electric Waste"_.
+The goal of this project is to create personal dashboard for user to monitor their smartphone conditions, predict smartphone's **End of Life**, and give user recommendation regarding their smartphone's conditions.